 If you made too many and need to freeze a couple, go right ahead!
 Fritters reheat great from frozen too.

 Hot Tip: Never microwave a fritter to reheat it.
 It will always come out soggy and as it cools it will turn chewy and rubbery.
-The extra time spent using the air fryer or microwave is well worth the wait.
+The extra time spent using the air fryer or oven is well worth the wait.

 Other Apple Recipes